ASTERN --14-1-- AHEAD

 Airhead on Farceburk: 2016 ::

-Em: Any tips on composting on a boat? spots where there are council bins to put it
+EM: Any tips on composting on a boat? spots where there are council bins to put it

-Pogue>Em Don't put compost in a bin.
+Pogue to EM: Don't put compost in a bin.
 Recycle it and use it to grow flowers.
 Feel free to open a conversation with me.
 I've had a composter for four years.
 Are you one of the new Airhead purchasers?

-Gr: I've been putting mine in Meanwhile Gardens when I pass.
+GR: I've been putting mine in Meanwhile Gardens when I pass.
 What kind of composter do you have Pogue?

-Em: Wow Pogue wormery and all sounds great!
+EM: Wow Pogue wormery and all sounds great!
 What's an Airhead?
 Pretty new to boating so any tips appreciated!

 Gr: I use a Separett and am looking into on-board veg scrap composting, but need to find something with a nice low profile so I can still pass under bridges.
 My partner and I had a wormery once, but I'm away too regularly to keep animals.